cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 ### Trade permits

 Trade permits are required if your project &nbsp;includes changes to electrical wiring, plumbing, or heating and cooling.
-Trade permits are needed for this type of specialized work.
+Trade permits are needed for this type of specialized work and can only be obtained by licensed professionals.

 You need a trade permit if your project includes: